pagopa/pagopa-gps-donation-service/README.md

 # How to run Locally 🚀
 Before to start locally:
 - Create a `local.settings.json` file (👀 `local.settings.json.example`)
-- Install dependencies: `npm install`
+- Install dependencies: `yarn install`
-- Then start the function:`npm start`
+- Then start the function:`yarn start`

 Use `/api-test/local-curl.sh` to try the HTTP function